Dear government, pay up to get a good demand for your bonds

 But who can blame investors for pricing in realities of inflation, a monetary policy poised for tightening and liquidity that is becoming scarcer?

 In previous episodes, the Reserve Bank of India (RBI) has typically come to the rescue citing liquidity compulsions.
 The central bank has been willing to shoulder the burden of supply, partly by buying bonds because there weren’t enough funds in the market to absorb the whole amount.
-It is no surprise that this time too, analysts are expecting the central bank to step in and shoulder some of the weight of the Rs4.07 trillion supply scheduled in 2018-19.
+It is no surprise that this time too, analysts are expecting RBI to step in and shoulder some of the weight of the Rs4.07 trillion supply scheduled in 2018-19.

-So far, the message from the RBI has been in the negative.
-But should the RBI turn into a buyer as the market would want it to?
+So far, the message from the central bank has been in the negative.
+But should RBI turn into a buyer as the market would want it to?

 There are sound reasons it should not.

-Firstly, the RBI has always maintained that its purchases or sale of bonds through open market operations is a liquidity tool and any impact on interest rates is incidental.
+Firstly, the central bank has always maintained that its purchases or sale of bonds through open market operations is a liquidity tool and any impact on interest rates is incidental.

-The banking system’s liquidity is near neutral now, something that the RBI wanted to achieve and has done so through a mix of several measures.
+The banking system’s liquidity is near neutral now, something that RBI wanted to achieve and has done so through a mix of several measures.
 During neutral liquidity conditions, what distinguishes corporate credit from government is the credit risk as there are no distortions arising out of the pursuit of yields.

 Rising bond yields capture inflationary pressures and there is no doubt that inflation pressures are on the rise and liquidity would be scarce going forward.
 Also, when yields across geographies are going up, Indian bonds cannot be an outlier.
 All said, rising bond yields also mean a punishment to a government that has given up fiscal frugality.

-If the RBI begins to buy bonds, it would mean that the central bank is making good banks’ losses.
+If RBI begins to buy bonds, it would mean that the central bank is making good banks’ losses.
 That is not a regulator’s job.
 Trading losses are a reality of having treasury operations and managing these is solely in the hands of banks.
 It would also mean a tacit support to the government’s fiscal profligacy by distorting its cost of borrowing and would go against the current policy stance.

 As to the government, it should accept the realities of a higher cost of borrowing.